 SATA HANDLES THE CONCORDE

-The most advanced aircraft in civil aviation, the Concorde, starts service between Paris and NYC via Santa Maria.
-All ground services are provided by SATA.
+The most advanced aircraft in civil aviation - the Concorde - starts service between Paris and N.Y.C. via Santa Maria.
+SATA provides all ground services.

 1977